China Unveils Fresh Stimulus To Boost Ailing Economy

 But "it may not be enough", he warned, adding a full economic recovery would "require more substantial fiscal support than the modest pick-up in government spending that's currently in the pipeline".

-Among the measures unveiled Tuesday was a cut to the reserve requirement ratio (RRR), which dictates the amount of cash banks must hold in reserve.
+Among the moves unveiled Tuesday was a cut to the reserve requirement ratio, which dictates the amount of cash banks must hold in reserve.

 The move will inject around a trillion yuan ($141.7 billion) in "long-term liquidity" into the financial market, Pan said.

-The decision would benefit 150 million people across the country, Pan said, and lower "the average annual household interest bill by about 150 billion yuan".
+And it will "guide commercial banks to lower the interest rates of existing mortgage loans to the vicinity of the interest rates of newly issued loans".

-Minimum down payments for first and second homes would be "unified", with the latter reduced from 25 to 15 percent, Pan said.
+The move would benefit 150 million people across the country, Pan said, and reduce "the average annual household interest bill by about 150 billion yuan".

-And Beijing will create a "swap programme" allowing firms to acquire liquidity from the central bank, Pan said, a move he said would "significantly enhance" their ability to access funds to buy stocks.
+Beijing will also create a "swap programme" allowing firms to acquire liquidity from the central bank, Pan said, a move he said would "significantly enhance" their ability to access funds to buy stocks.

 "The initial scale of the swap programme will be set at 500 billion yuan, with possible expansions in the future," Pan said.

-Shares in Hong Kong and Shanghai surged more than four percent Tuesday.
+Shares in Hong Kong surged more than 3 per cent and in Shanghai more than two percent after China unveiled the measures.

 But Heron Lim at Moody's Analytics said the move was expected given gloomy economic data in recent months suggesting Beijing could miss its 2024 growth target.